 And that thinking may be to equate data with money or cash.

-For far too long individuals have undervalued the worth of their data and overvalued the competence of their trusted institutions such as banks or government agencies or their favourite brands such as British Airways to use their data wisely and to keep it safe.
+For far too long individuals have undervalued the worth of their data.
+All the while, they’ve overvalued the competence of their trusted institutions such as banks or government agencies or their favourite brands such as British Airways to use their data wisely and to keep it safe.

-Until fairly recently, consumers routinely gave away large amounts of valuable information about themselves whilst signing up to the latest app.
+Until fairly recently, consumers routinely gave away large amounts of valuable information about themselves.
+For example, whilst completing surveys, signing up to the latest promo or downloading a free app.

 Added to this, as people we are highly social creatures.
 We take great pleasure in sharing personal data in a very public way on social media platforms such as Facebook.